Working together for peace, justice and joy

 Serving the Church Community

-Many First Church members volunteer at church performing a variety of tasks: working at the front desk, ushering on Sunday morning, staffing the Cellar Thrift Shop, preparing communion, calling on those who are homebound, helping with building maintenance, serving coffee or working at the First Church Caf?, greeting at the door on Sunday morning and many other large and small tasks.
+Many First Church members volunteer at church performing a variety of tasks: working at the front desk, ushering on Sunday morning, preparing food for the "After-Party" (fellowship time after church), preparing communion, calling on those who are homebound, helping with building maintenance, greeting at the door on Sunday morning and many other large and small tasks.

 You can get involved too!
 It's a great way to help out and to meet new people!